hellohaptik/docs_haptik/docs/agent-chat/adding-custom-tools.md

 This function will update the User Details data associated with the current User.

 Args:
 - **closingCategory** (object): Provide closing category object with reason, subReason and comment (can be empty), if it's required for that business.
+Otherwise, provide an empty object.
 - **callbackFn** (function): will receive a response object

 Usage: